 You’re sitting at your desk at work and suddenly realize you have been staring at the wall, lost in thought or memories or pain, for the last hour and you’re late for a meeting.
-You’re driving home when you drive right through a stop sign that you pass and stop at every day.
-You put dinner in the oven and almost 2 hours later, when you smell something burning, you realize you forgot to pull it out.
+You’re driving home and drive right through a stop sign that you dutifully stop at every day.
+You put dinner in the oven and almost 2 hours later when you smell something burning, you realize you forgot to pull it out.
 You come home one day to find a notice on your door: you forgot to pay your rent for the last two months.
 You had the money, you just forgot to pay!
-You get up and walk into another room to do something or get something and by the time you get there you have no idea what it was.
+You get up and walk into another room to do something or get something and by the time you get there, you have no idea what it was.
 And on and on and on . . . any of these sound familiar?

 #1 Stop beating yourself up!

 Seriously.
 We know it is hard when you have always been a focused, fabulous, functional person.
 But grief is the worst and it really messes with your brain.
 You aren’t a failure for being distracted.
 You’re a normal, wonderful, griever who is just doing your best to cope.
 So in those moments when you have lost all focus, try to give yourself some permission and space to know it’s okay.
 You are still a fabulous person and it might just take some time and a little work to get that focus back.